On the local $L^2$-Bound of the Eisenstein Series

 \subsection{Property (TWN+)}

 In \cite[Definition 3.3]{finis2017analytic-global}\footnote{The quantities $\Lambda(\pi_\infty;p^{\mathrm{sc}})$ and $\level(\pi,p^{\mathrm{sc}})$ are denoted by $\Lambda(\pi_\infty;\hat{M}_\alpha)$ and $\level(\pi_f;\hat{M}^+_\alpha)$, respectively, in this article, following \cite{finis2015limit}.}, the authors defined the \emph{Tempered Winding Number (TWN+) property, strong version}, of a reductive group.
-Property (TWN+) is a global property which concerns the size of the logarithmic derivative of $n_\alpha(\pi,s)$, and is expected to always hold.
+Property (TWN+) is a global property that concerns the size of the logarithmic derivative of $n_\alpha(\pi,s)$.
 Below we record an implication of property (TWN+) which we will use in this article.

 \begin{lemma} Let $G$ satisfy property (TWN+).
 Let $M\in\calL$ be proper, $\pi\in\Pi_2(M)$, and $\alpha \in \Sigma_M$.
 Let $K\subset K_f$ be open-compact and $\tau\in\widehat{K_\infty}$ so that $\calA^2_\pi(P)^{\tau,K}\neq \{0\}$ for some $P\in\calP(M)$.
 Then it holds that